azjezz/input-hydrator/README.md

 ```

 While hydrating objects, some exceptions might be thrown:
-  - `AzJezz\Input\Exception\TypeException`, this exception should result in 500 HTTP status code,
+  - `AzJezz\Input\Exception\TypeException`: this exception should result in 500 HTTP status code,
     as it represents an issue within the input class itself. such as the usage of a non-supported type,
     or missing type for a specific property.

-  - `AzJezz\Input\Exception\BadInputException`, this exception should result in a 400 HTTP status code,
+  - `AzJezz\Input\Exception\BadInputException`: this exception should result in a 400 HTTP status code,
     as it means that the supplied request data doesn't match the input DTO structure.

-Currently, InputHydrator is limited to a small set of types:
+Currently, Input-Hydrator is limited to a small set of types:
   - `scalar` ( `string`, `int`, `float`, and `bool` )
   - `null`
   - *any object that implements `AzJezz\Input\InputInterface`*